Create a Website Account - Manage notification subscriptions, save form progress and more.

 Inmates / detainees are required to complete a visitation list for each visiting session specifying whom he/she wants to visit with.
 Only the persons listed by the inmate / detainee will be allowed to see the inmate / detainee.
 It is the inmate / detainee’s responsibility to complete the list and no messages will be taken by any staff member of St. Charles County Department of Corrections (SCCDOC).

-The SCCDOC adult detention facility does not permit contact visits.
+The SCCDOC adult detention facility does not permit contact visits for personal visits.

 Applications to become a Notary Public are available at the Finance Department, and via the Secretary of State’s website.